chart

 Union[str, Callable] |

-A function or the name of a function that is triggered when the value is updated.
+A function or the name of a function that is triggered when the value changes.

 |